Hungryfoxz/BadanBarman/readme.md

 # Usage

 #### To get it up and running quickly:
-Make sure you have python@latest or above installed on your machine.
+Make sure you have python@latest on your machine.

 ### The easier method :